JanssenProject/jans/docs/CONTRIBUTING.md

 - When PR is raised, Github will automatically assign reviewer to the PR based changed files and [CODEOWNERS](https://github.com/JanssenProject/jans/blob/main/.github%2FCODEOWNERS) list.
 - Once PR is raised, ensure that PR passes all the mandatory Github actions checks available on Github PR page.
 Github will not allow PR to be merged if any of the mandatory check is failing.

-## Follow through
+## Follow Through
-Once PR is raised, wait for reviewers to start review.
+Once the PR is raised, wait for reviewers to start review.
 Reviewers will start review at the first opportunity available.
 If you want to draw attention, give a gentle reminder in PR comments.
 But please be patient.

 Follow activities on your PR closely till the time PR is merged.
-PR reviewer may suggest a change or may need more clarity around PR by asking question in PR comments.
+PR reviewer may want to suggest a change or may need to ask a question to get more clarity.
 Make sure you are actively collaborating.
+Once Reviewer has completed the review and approved the changes, the PR will be merged.

+Thats it!!
+Congratulations on successful contribution. 🥳 🤟